 Bake at 350 degrees for 20 minutes or until toothpick inserted comes out clean.
 Cool in pans for at least 5 minutes then finish cooling on rack.

 Recreate your favorite fancy coffee drink at home.
 You can leave off the whipped cream and drizzle of chocolate but why would you?
 It adds to the fanciness!
-Even if you don't have an espresso machine you can make this dress.
+Even if you don't have an espresso machine you can make this drink.
 I promise it isn't hard!
 Let's get to brewing!

 Copycat McDonald's White Chocolate Mocha Coffee